AsunaSS/DSCI-552/README.md

-# DSCI-552
-USC 2022 Spring DSCI-552(Machine Learning for Data Science) Score: A
+# DSCI-552 (Machine Learning for Data Science) Grade: A